Lower Rudyard Street,

 Built as a circus in 1900, it was converted by a Mr Simpson into the Borough Theatre in around 1902, and films were presented as part of the variety programme.
 It was badly damaged by a fire later in the decade.

-The Borough Theatre was re-designed by architects Gibson and Stienlet (Pascal J. Stienlet) in July 1910, and it had a seating capacity of around 2,000.
+The Borough Theatre was re-designed by architects Gibson and Stienlet (Henry Gibson & Pascal Joseph Stienlet) opening in July 1910, and it had a seating capacity of around 2,000.
 It was an early theatre operated by George Black, and had a 25 feet wide proscenium, a stage that was 21 feet deep and there were four dressing rooms.
 It later became part of the Thompson & Collins circuit.

 The Borough Theatre was sold to the Denman Cinemas/Gaumont British Theatres chain in March 1928.
 The Boro' Theatre, as it was later known, was closed by the Rank Organisation on 28th September 1957.
-It was demolished and housing and shops have been built on the site.
+It was demolished in August 1969 and housing and shops have been built on the site.

 Just login to your account and subscribe to this theater.